Computer Literacy Courses

 Basic Computer Skills

 Students who have very little experience with computers can learn the basics in this class.
 The goal of this course is to illustrate how important computers are in modern society and their value in solving problems.
 Fundamental operations and functions of the computer will be covered.
-Specific topics include the use of software applications, the Internet, basic computer functions and the proper identification of computer hardware components.
+Specific topics include the use of software applications, the Internet, basic computer functions, and the proper identification of computer hardware components.

 Typing is a key component of computing.
 Many job hunters lack adequate keyboarding skills.
-This course enables students to learn the basics of touch-typing by using a computer program, such as FasType for Windows.
+This course enables students to learn the basics of touch-typing and data entry by using a computer program, such as FasType for Windows.
 Students who already know touch-typing will use a typing program to improve their speed and accuracy.

 Knowledge of Microsoft Office is extremely important when searching for a new job.
-Many employers expect job seekers to have a basic understanding of Microsoft Word, Excel and PowerPoint.
-This class typically covers the basics of how to set up a document, use a spreadsheet and create a presentation.
+Many employers expect job seekers to have a basic understanding of Microsoft Word, Excel, and PowerPoint.
+This class typically covers the basics of how to set up a document, use a spreadsheet, and create a presentation.

 Students enrolled in this course will learn how to successfully navigate the Internet.
-Some of the topics include cloud computing, advanced search techniques, travel planning, social networking, blogging, bookmarking and how to defend against various types of malware, such as viruses and worms.
+Some of the topics include cloud computing, advanced search techniques, travel planning, social networking, blogging, bookmarking, and how to defend against various types of malware, such as viruses and worms.

 Course Delivery Information

 Typically, a university or college uses a combination of technologies and a learning management system, such as Blackboard, to deliver course content.
 The goal is to provide a real-time learning environment that facilitates discussions between students and the professor.
-The learning management system allows students to receive quick feedback on papers, discussion topics, exams and class projects and to view demonstrations and presentations on various aspects of basic computing.
+The learning management system allows students to receive quick feedback on papers, discussion topics, exams, and class projects and to view demonstrations and presentations on various aspects of basic computing.